Total Pageviews

 Pyrolysis

-New Zealand has a mountain of spent tires, plastic, (much of it contaminated), wood wastes, tallow from abettors used engine oil, paper and cardboard, lignin from the paper industry, electronic equipment that is largely plastic, feathers from the poultry industry and even old clothes with no recycle value.
+New Zealand has a mountain of spent tires, plastic, (much of it contaminated), wood wastes, tallow from abettors used engine oil, paper and cardboard, lignin from the paper industry, wood slash, electronic equipment that is largely plastic, feathers from the poultry industry and even old clothes with no recycle value.
 All these and probably many other waste streams can be pyrolyzed.
 So what is pyrolysis.

 If you light some wood on fire, you see flames.
 What are the flames.
 When you heat wood, it turns into a gas and the gas ignites.
 You see this as flames.
 The heat of the flames gassifies (pyrolyzes) more wood which continues the burning cycle.
 Wood has a basic formula close to CH2 but the gases approach CH4 so there is carbon left over.
 This is the charcoal that you see in the later stages of the combustion of wood.